Should likely have posted this in the Website Section..Sorry.

 (Talks about an amphibian but really wants to talk about skiis/wheels?)

-(Is there a unique Tundra tire version without skiis?)// Go to the directory where the aerosoft amphibian is located
+(Is there a unique Tundra tire version without skiis?)

 // ...Microsoft Flight Simulator/SimObjects/Airplanes/Aerosoft Beaver Skiis